KeshavG69/LegalInsight/README.md

 ## License

-JurisAI is licensed under the MIT License.
+LegalInsight is licensed under the MIT License.
 You are free to use, modify, and distribute this software in accordance with the terms of the license.
 For more information, see the `LICENSE` file in the repository.

 ## Contact Information